JordaneDEVEMY/Eole-Edit_Project/README.md

 ## Getting Started

+In the CLIENT directory of the project...
+1. Install node modules `yarn install` or `npm install`.

+In the SERVER directory of the project...
+1. Install node modules `yarn install` or `npm install`.
+2. Create a .env file in server like the .env.example (keep PORT on 4000 please.)
+If you want, you can change the LOW_RES with the resolution that you want.

+Then,
 In the root directory of the project...
 1. Install node modules `yarn install` or `npm install`.
-2. Start development server `yarn start` or `npm start`.
+2. Start app `yarn start` or `npm start`.
-3. Create a .env file in server like the .env.example (keep PORT on 4000 please.)

-If you want, you can change the LOW_RES with the resolution that you want.

 ## File Structure